jerosanchezz/HabitManager/README.md

-# Habits Tracker
+# Habits - TimeManger

-Habits Tracker: the simplest and most effective way to help you develop habits
+Habits - TimeManger: the simplest and most effective way to help you develop habits

 It can do: